yiguo-17/string-theory/README.md

 # String Theory

-The tests should be self-explanatory, and the only rule is that you cannot use `.split` for these challenges.
+The tests should be self-explanatory, and the only rule is that you cannot use `.split` or `.repeat` for these challenges.

 `npm install && npm test`